jowo-io/next-auth-pubkey/README.md

 # About

-A light-weight Lightning and Nostr auth provider for your Next.js app that's entirely self-hosted and plugs seamlessly into the [next-auth](https://github.com/nextauthjs/next-auth) framework.
+A light-weight Lightning and Nostr auth provider for your Next.js app that's entirely self-hosted, meaning no 3rd party API keys required, and plugs seamlessly into the [next-auth](https://github.com/nextauthjs/next-auth) framework.

 > ℹ️ This package is built for Next.js apps that use [next-auth](https://github.com/nextauthjs/next-auth).
 It's not compatible with other authentication libraries.